blackwright/late/docs/README.md

 [For night owls.](https://blackwright.github.io/late/)

-Late is a collection of audio visual experiments using a real-time audio stream.
+Late is a collection of audio/visual experiments for the web.

-Each scene has elements that animate in response to the changing beat and intensity of the music on the fly.
+Each scene has elements that animate in response to the changing beat and intensity of music on the fly.

 Tap the arrow buttons to switch to a different visualization.